ogghst/grownode/docs/reference.md

 } gn_val_t;
 ```

-As you can see from this definition, it is user responsibility to allocate memory in case of char array parameter.
+As you can see from this definition, it is user responsibility to allocate memory in case of a char array parameter.
 This has to be done inside the Leaf code.

 ### Access Type